 Here’s a step-by-step guide on how to create QR Code labels:

-a.
-Specify the data
+1. Specify the data

-In this article we’ll focus on how to specify data for text QR Codes.
+In this article, we’ll focus on how to specify data for text QR Codes.
 Simply follow these steps:

 ii.
 Upload the spreadsheet you just created.